kburchfiel/python_database_utilities/readme.md

 ### 1.2.
 Comparing database import and query times

 **Note:** This summary is by no means a definitive assessment of the speeds of each database provider.
-My results were undoubtedly influenced by my configuration settings for each database, and different configuration settings would likely result in different outcomes.
+My results were undoubtedly influenced by my configuration settings for each database, and different configurations would likely have resulted in different outcomes.
 In addition, the tests I used may not match real-world usage scenarios.
-Do not use these results to make decisions about which database provider to use.
+I do not recommend using these results to make decisions about which database provider to use.

 (Airtable was excluded from the testing process because it did not have enough capacity to import all of my original SQLite database's tables.)